NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 ## What to do if your registration details from your GP surgery’s online services do not work

-Your registration details from your GP surgery’s online services can be used to prove who you are.
+Your registration details from your GP surgery’s online services can be used to prove who you are if your GP is in England.

 If this does not work for you, there are a number of possible reasons why.

-If this does not work for you there are a number of possible reasons why.

 ### Reference CID7001: Wrong details